 - Dry Brushing: Like exfoliating gloves, dry brushing can see significant benefits without the use of any beauty products.
 Look for a brush with soft, short bristles and use in light, circular motions, moving from your feet upwards.
 As well a buffing away old skin, this method is also thought to help stimulate lymphatic drainage, creating temporarily smoother skin.

-- Pumice Stones: Don’t forget to exfoliate your feet, as this is where a lot of dead skin cell build up occurs.
-After every shower rub the bottom of your feet with a pumice stone for a minute on each one.
+- Pumice Stones: Don’t forget to exfoliate your feet, as this is where a lot of dead skin cell build-up occurs.
+After every shower rubs the bottom of your feet with a pumice stone for a minute on each one.
 Doing so will scrub off dead skin, leaving you with soft, supple feet in no time.

 How to Exfoliate Lips

 There are times when we all suffer from flaky and scaly lips.
 Instead of just continuously layering on lip balm, buff away the excess skin and moisturize to reveal perfect lips below.
 An easy way to do so is by gently brushing lips with a toothbrush and some petroleum jelly, like Vaseline.
 This method will leave lips soft and scale-free with ease.
 Alternatively, purchase a pre-made lip scrub and apply using your finger.